julemagne/database_optimizations/README.md

 9. 1765.722618 seconds (29.4287103 minutes)
 1765.722618/1627.322047=1.08504805257
 8.5% worse
+There was more to write.

 10.(a) running rake db:seed without indices and then running a migration to add indices is faster.

+Database size:
-development.sqlite3 is 29kb
+development.sqlite3 is 569.7 MB
+Development log size:
-development.log is 1.8mb
+development.log is 1.54 GB

 This is probably smaller than the databases I would use in my career.
 Reloading the page makes memory usage go up.
 Memory used keeps going up until I drop the database.
 Then it goes back down to ~the original size.